LappalainenLab/lorals/docs/source/index.rst

 Long Read Allele Specific analysis
 ==================================

-LoRALS is a package and collection of tools for conducting allele-specific analyses in Oxford Nanopore-generated long read data
+LORALS is a package and collection of tools for conducting allele-specific analyses in Oxford Nanopore-generated long read data

 .. toctree::